How Does Hydrafacial Work?

 If you’ve ever wondered, “How does hydrafacial work?” you’ll find the answer in the description below.

-First, we need to define what a hydrafacial really is and what it can do for you.
+First, we must define what a hydrafacial is and what it can do for you.

-A hydrafacial is a skin treatment that is often provided by dermatology offices and sometimes by medical spas.
+A hydrafacial is a skin treatment often provided by dermatology offices and sometimes by medical spas.

-It has been referred to as a hydro-dermabrasion, because it makes use of microdermabrasion techniques like exfoliation and is routinely paired with hydrating serums.
+It has been referred to as a hydro-dermabrasion because it uses microdermabrasion techniques like exfoliation and is routinely paired with hydrating serums.

-It’s normally a three-step process that works to deep clean your skin, then exfoliate it, and finally provide needed hydration.
+It’s normally a three-step process that deep cleans the skin, then exfoliates it, and finally provides needed hydration.

-This is a professional procedure that is generally administered in order to treat certain skin conditions such as dryness, wrinkles, or acne.
+This is a professional procedure generally administered to treat certain skin conditions, such as dryness, wrinkles, or acne.

-It’s a non-invasive procedure that has some of the same elements as the facial you might have done at a spa, but the results of a hydrafacial are generally much more dramatic.
+It’s a non-invasive procedure with some of the same elements as the facial you might have done at a spa, but the results of a hydrafacial are generally much more dramatic.

-These dramatic results are achieved by using a mechanized wand on your skin so as to deep-clean and exfoliate, and then also to provide a number of serums that are fully customized to your specific type of skin.
+These dramatic results are achieved by using a mechanized wand to deep-clean and exfoliate your skin and then providing a number of serums that are fully customized to your specific type of skin.

 How does hydrafacial work?
 A hydrafacial must be performed by a dermatologist or a licensed aesthetician.